Foundation English 1 (10130.1)

 In addition, there is a strong correlation between poor attendance and failure in a unit because students who have a poor attendance record find it difficult to keep up with the work being presented.
 Since Intercultural Communication includes a continuous assessment component as part of its overall assessment, poor attendance means that students will not be in class to participate and this will make it difficult for a student to fulfill the requirements of this part of the assessment.

 Please consult the UCC Student Handbook for further details.

 Required IT skills

-This unit involves online meetings in real-time using Zoom.
+You must have the use of a computer to complete some of the assignments.
+This unit may also involve online meetings in real-time using Zoom.
 The link to the relevant Zoom site is located on the Home Page of your Canvas site.
 Zoom allows you to communicate in real-time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
+And you will need to have a working webcam.
+Please ensure you have one of these.
 When you first enter your Zoom room please test your equipment.
 It is important that your equipment works properly so you can engage in the classroom activities and discussion and complete the online tests you are required to sit for this unit.
 If you are struggling with your equipment please contact firstname.lastname@example.org for further assistance.